 Are you ready to join us?

-If you are a health professional or coach who wants to improve client outcomes for Chronic Pain conditions and begin your journey into a pain recovery approach - this course is for you!
+If you are a health professional or coach who wants to improve client outcomes for Chronic Pain conditions and begin your journey into this chronic pain approach - this course is for you!
 By signing up you will also receive regular newsletter updates to support your journey.

 - 11 - Timelines